cnmx/cnmq/README.md

-# Cloud Native Message Queue
+# Yet Another Message Queue(YAMQ)
+YAMQ is a computing and storage separated message queue.